pivotal/docs-tas-adapter/reference-architecture.md

 Application Service Adapter is installed on top of the Tanzu Application Platform (TAP), and uses TAP components to build and deploy workloads.
-Because both "build" and "run" steps are executed on the same cluster, it is necessary to install the required TAP packages to a single cluster before installing the Application Service Adapter.
+Because both "build" and "run" steps are executed on the same cluster, you need to install the required TAP packages to a single cluster before installing the Application Service Adapter.
 This type of installation maps most closely to the "iterate cluster" described in the [TAP reference architecture](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap-reference-architecture/GUID-reference-designs-tap-architecture-planning.html#iterate-cluster-requirements-10).

 Some packages included in an "iterate cluster" installation are optional when preparing a cluster for Application Service Adapter.
-Required packages are as
-follows:
+The required packages are:

 ```
 buildservice.tanzu.vmware.com